Kim Kyu-sik: After Korean Liberation

-After the post World War II liberation of Korea in 1945, he returned to his homeland to join in the formation of a newly independent state, which was then under the rule of the United States Army Military Government in Korea in the south and the Soviet Civil Authority in the north.
+After the post-World War II liberation of Korea in 1945, he returned to his homeland to join in the formation of a newly independent state, which was then under the rule of the United States Army Military Government in Korea in the south and the Soviet Civil Authority in the north.
 Kim was favored by the American occupation leader John R. Hodge, who saw him and Lyuh Woon-Hyung as moderate leaders on the right and left, respectively.
 In September 1947, the United States and Syngman Rhee et al. pushed to move the Korean question to the newly created United Nations, which voted to allow for elections in the south despite the objections of southern nationalists such as Kim Kyu-sik and Kim Ku as well as from the Provisional People's Committee of North Korea, who were opposed because of the non-participation of the North.

 Death

 After failed efforts to broker reunification in that year, he retired from politics.
 After the outbreak of the Korean War in 1950, he was kidnapped and taken to the North; he reportedly died near Manpo in the far north on December 10.

+CIA documents in 1951 reported that Kim had been among those specially kept in Manchuria, and, citing the Minju Sinbo, reported that he and many other prominent South Korean prisoners who had been moved to the newly created Chagang province were still alive before December 1950.
+The agency placed Kim and Ahn Chai-hong in the camp of “moderate” political detainees.
+On 18 June 1951, the CIA confirmed that Kim Kyu-sik had passed away from disease.

 In May 1988 he was posthumously awarded the Republic of Korea Medal of Order of Merit for National Foundation, the most prestigious civil decoration in South Korea.
 He was posthumously awarded North Korea's National Reunification Prize in 1998.